Tobacco packaging warning messages: Bolivia

 Prior to 2020, Bolivia required graphic text and image warnings covering 50% of the pack on the main faces.
 However, in 2020 Bolivia passed Ley Nº 1280 (Law No. 1280).
-Ley Nº 1280 requires display graphic health warnings, consisting of both images and text, on the front and back (principal surfaces) of all cigarette packs that occupy 60% of each main face, and are located at the top of the face.
+Ley Nº 1280 requires the display of graphic health warnings, consisting of both images and text, on the front and back (principal surfaces) of all cigarette packs that occupy 60% of each main face, and are located at the top of the face.
 The text warnings warn the population of the risks of consuming tobacco products, as well as the risk of exposure to the harmful effects of tobacco smoke and environmental risks.
 The warnings can only be obscured in the case of soft packs that require a support element.
 There are currently no required warnings on smokeless tobacco products.

 Bosnia and Herzegovina

 Warning in Bosnia and Herzegovina (2014).
-The "Bosnian" and "Croatian" versions are identical and the "Serbian" one is a Cyrilic transliteration of the exact same text.
+The Bosnian and Croatian versions are identical and the Serbian one is a Cyrilic transliteration of the exact same text.